-Paul Neal Adair, better known by his nickname “Red” Adair, was born in 1915 in Houston, Texas to Charles Edward and Mary Emeline Smith Adair.
+Paul Neal Adair, better known by his nickname “Red” Adair, was born on June 18, 1915 in Houston, Texas to Charles Edward and Mary Emeline Smith Adair.
 Charles was a carpenter and blacksmith.
 Both he and Mary had been born in Kansas where they married.
 By 1910, they were living in Houston.
 Red got his nickname from being red headed and was the middle child of at least five siblings.
 When he was young, the family lived northwest of downtown Houston in an area known as The Heights, where Red attended school through the 9th grade at Houston Reagan High School.
 He as a good athlete and student, but dropped out of high school to help support his family in the midst of the Depression.

 Tag Archives: oil and gas